Cloraxlan/BlackjackReinforcementLearning/README.md

 blackjack.py - File implementing the class to simulate a game of blackjack.\
 main.py - File implementing methods to play 1 or more round(s) of blackjack, and play a demo round.\
 visualizations.py - File implementing methods for various plots to compare agents, or performance of the agents.\
-generate_visualizations.ipynb - Generates visualizations used in presentations using optimal hyperparameters\
+generate_visualizations.ipynb - Generates visualizations used in presentations using optimal hyperparameters.\
-hyperparam_search.ipynb - Uses grid search with epoch count of 10000 to search for optimal hyperparams for both versions of the state\
+hyperparam_search.ipynb - Uses grid search with epoch count of 10000 to search for optimal hyperparams for both versions of the state.

 # Description of each folder